resources background

 Tutorial

-Written By Qasim, WhoisFreaks Team Published: April 22, 2026, Last Updated: April 22, 2026
+Written By Qasim, WhoisFreaks Team Published: April 22, 2026, Last Updated: May 04, 2026

 Introduction

 Imagine you are a cybersecurity analyst, and you have just identified 500 suspicious domains from your threat feed.
-Or you are a brand protection manager who needs to check ownership details on 300 domains that look dangerously similar to your company name.
+Or you are a brand protection manager who needs to check ownership details on 300 domains that look similar to your company name.
 Or you are a domain investor evaluating hundreds of expired domains before placing bids.

 In this post, we will talk about: